AsiaLu/GettingAndCleaningDataProject/ReadMe.md

 5. Check out your working directory, you should have there a new file called `tidy_data_set.txt`

+### Required packages

+The `"run_analysis.R"` script requires a package `"reshape2"` to be installed (if you are taking the Getting and Cleaning Data course you most probably have it already installed).

 ### What steps the R script takes?

 All the steps taken by the `"run_analysis.R"` script to achieve the tidy data set are fully described in the CodeBook file.

-### Required packages

-The `"run_analysis.R"` script requires a package `"reshape2"` to be installed (if you are taking the Getting and Cleaning Data course you most probably have it already installed).
+You can also find there the description of the variables.